mecmartini/soulweb-docs/docs/drupal/drupal_configuration_management.md

     $config['config_split.config_split.dev']['status'] = TRUE;

-If those config environments are not yet set, you can create them when needed but be sure to name them with the following `machine name`:
+If those config environments are not yet set, you can create them when needed but make sure to name them with the following `machine name`:

 * `dev`
 * `stage`